timescale/docs/timescaledb/tutorials/nfl-analytics/advanced-analysis.md

 ### Average yards run for a player over a game

-This query uses one of the percentile approximation hyperfunction to find the mean yards run per game by a single player.
+This query uses a percentile approximation [hyperfunction][timescaledb-hyperfunctions] to find the mean yards run per game by a single player.

 ```sql
 WITH sum_yards AS (